dayvid3/Vivaldi-Tracker_Ad_Blocking_Lists-Customized/README.md

 - Disable all the **Built-In** rules except those listed below.
 You will then have to enable the sources that aren’t on by default.
 - Manually add the **Custom** sources in their appropriate sections - Tracker Blocking or Ad Blocking
-- You can view updates and explanations in the [Changelog](https://github.com/dayvid3/Vivaldi-Tracker_Ad_Blocking_Lists-Customized/blob/main/CHANGELOG.md)

 ## Tracker Blocking Sources